chromium/chromium/docs/security/lookalikes/lookalike-domains.md

 heuristic erroneously.
 After that time, we encourage developers to test their new sites in Chrome to ensure that their new domain does not trigger warnings.

-If you are a site operator and would like to request an appeal, please fill out a [request](https://forms.gle/BxV3JGbCbRjucDxq6).
+If you are a site owner and would like to request an appeal, please fill out a [request](https://forms.gle/BxV3JGbCbRjucDxq6).

-## Reasons an appeal might be denied
+#### Reasons an appeal might be denied

 There are several reasons that may lead us to deny your appeal.
 Most commonly, appeals are denied for domains that are only used internally (i.e. for testing